SignalK/instrumentpanel/README.md

 First consult the online help, link above or click on **?** icon inside the GUI.
 InstrumentPanel stores some of the settings in the browser's localstorage.
 In case there is some garbage there you can get it cleared by using a url with query parameter `?reset=true`.
-The units and labels are also stored in the browser's localstorage and fetched from the signalK's server only the first time.
-If you change a unit or a display label on the server, you can clear the cache without destroying your layout by using a url with query parameter  `?flushCache=true`.
-You can also clear the cache using the dedicated menu in the GUI

 For iOS user:
 =============